+This is one of the more common ACL FAQ that you hear on a daily basis.
 The 2 types of grafts utilized are known as Autografts and Allografts.
 Autografts come from the patient undergoing surgery.
-Autografts can be taken from either the patellar tendon or the hamstring.
+Autografts can be harvested from either the patellar tendon or the hamstring.
 Allografts come from a cadaver donor.
 The decision of which graft to use will likely depend on the physician’s preference and the activity level of the patient.

 After your surgical dressing is removed, most physicians will allow you to shower as long as the incisions are covered by plastic wrap (from your kitchen) or waterproof Band-Aids.
 Once your staples or sutures are removed, you are usually allowed to shower without restrictions.
 Baths are usually not permitted until your incisions are fully healed.

-Unless instructed otherwise, the patient will use crutches for about 2 weeks and is encouraged to apply as much weight on the leg as possible.
+Unless a medical professional tells you otherwise, the patient will use crutches for about 2 weeks and should apply as much weight on the leg as possible.

-The sutures/staples will typically be removed 10-14 days after the surgery at your first post operative appointment.
+The removal of sutures/staples will typically be about 10-14 days after the surgery at your first post operative appointment.

-The patient is typically required to be in a brace for the first 2-4 weeks.
+The patient is typically to be in a brace for the first 2-4 weeks.
 The brace will be in a locked position for the first week of post-op during the day and at night.
-With adequate muscle control brace will be unlocked for ambulation and may be removed for sleeping and showering.
-Once the brace is removed, some physicians allow progression to a short Functional Brace and others allow progression without a brace.
+With adequate muscle control, the brace will be open for motion for ambulation and removal may be happen for sleeping and showering.
+The patient can wean out of the the post-op brace.
+Some physicians allow progression to a short Functional Brace and others allow progression without a brace.

 Physical therapy should begin as quickly as possible after surgery to avoid significant loss of quadriceps strengthening.
 The Physical Therapist will assess the patient’s strength, range of motion, and flexibility.
-The patient will also be given a list of exercises to perform at home.
+The therapist will have the patient a list of exercises to perform at home from their therapist.

 The recovery time after an ACL repair differs from patient to patient.
 It will also depend on the type of graft used.

 Between months 4 and 6, the patient will begin functional training and progress as tolerated with running, jumping, and agility.
 The patient may begin gradual return to participation in sports after 6 months.
-The 1 year benchmark is used by most providers to return to all, unrestricted sporting activities.
+The 1 year benchmark is given by most providers to return to all sporting activities.